mvnagy/msmq-transmission/README.md

 # msmq-transmission
-A simple client server application for MSMQ
+A simple C# client server application for MSMQ